jpjuvo/video_object_detection/README.md

-# TensorFlow object detection on a video file
+# TensorFlow object detection on a video

-This is a python script for doing object detection inference on a video.
-All required TensorFlow/models/research/object_detection utilities are repackaged here so you can get started quickly.
+This is a python implementation for doing object detection inference on a video.
+All required **TensorFlow/models/research/object_detection** utilities are repackaged here so you can get started quickly.

 ![Example video](/cars.gif)